petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 4.0.2-dev.1 =
+* Preparation for new development cycle.

 = Version 4.0.1 =
 * Post-Auth SQL Injection Vulnerability
   Only occurs for WordPress versions lower than 3.3